ga-wdi-boston/git-basics-assessment/diagnostic.md

 6.Once `diagnostic.md` is staged, we have to make a commit by `git commit`.
 What are the two formatting items you **need** to make up your commit message?

-Add a summary of your commit (50 chars or less)
+Add a summary of your commit (50 chars or less)!

-Add a further description of your commit in 72 - 80 chars Be sure to add a blank line between the summary and description!
+Add a further description of your commit in 72 - 80 chars width Be sure to add a blank line between the summary and description!
 Use imperative verbs (so 'create', 'add', 'initialize') instead of past-tense verbs.
 Write as much as you want in your description!
 As long as it helps describe what you did.
+Try to use concise, easy to follow language.
+These commit messages are for you as well as others!